usnistgov/pfhub/simulations/upload.md

 <h5> Metadata </h5>

-The `metadata` section describes the details about the code being used, but not the outcomes, which goes in the `data` section.
-See [`_data/simulations/example/meta.yaml`]({{ site.links.simmeta }}/example/meta.yaml) for more details on this section.
+The `metadata` section describes the details about the code being used, but not the outcomes (outcomes go in the `data` section).
+See [`_data/simulations/example/meta.yaml`]({{ site.links.simmeta }}/example/meta.yaml) for all possible fields in the `metadata` section.

-Note that the `metadata.software.details` section take any number of
+Note that the `metadata.software.details` section takes any number of

     - name: a name
       values: any valid JSON

 pairs.
-This section is open for adding any specific details about the simulaiton that are important but not included in the metadata section.
-It uses the Vega data spec as described in the Data section.
+This section is open for adding any specific details about the simulation that are important but not included in other fields within the metadata section.
+The `metadata.software.details` section uses the Vega data spec as described in the next section.

 <h5> Data </h5>

-The data section consists of any number of `name` and `values` pairs.
-For example, this section can describe the run time, the memory usage and data about the free energy at different time steps.
-The format is the [Vega data spec](https://github.com/vega/vega/wiki/Data).
+The `data` section consists of any number of `name` and `values` pairs.
+For example, the `data` section can describe the run time, the memory usage and data about the free energy at different time steps.
+Note that this is data not known before starting the simulation.
+The format for the `data` section is the [Vega data spec](https://github.com/vega/vega/wiki/Data).
 The basic data model used by Vega is tabular data, similar to a spreadsheet or database table.
 Individual data sets are assumed to contain a collection of records (or "rows"), which may contain any number of named data